Should You Consider a Roth 401(k)?

 Roth 401(k) vs. traditional 401(k)

 Another difference is that if you withdraw money from a traditional 401(k) plan before you turn 59½, you pay taxes and potentially owe a 10% penalty on the entire distribution.
-However, individuals separating from service on or after the year that they turn 55 are exempt from the 10% penalty.
-But, with a Roth 401(k), your non-qualified withdrawals are a pro-rata amount of your contributions and earnings, and while your contributions won't be taxed (since taxes were already paid on this money) you may potentially be subject to taxes and a 10% penalty on funds that are considered earnings.1
+(Individuals separating from service in the year they turn 55 or after are exempt from the 10% penalty.)
+But, with a Roth 401(k), your non-qualified withdrawals are a pro-rata amount of your contributions and earnings, and while your contributions won't be taxed (since taxes were already paid on that money), you may potentially be subject to taxes and a 10% penalty on funds that are considered earnings.1

-For traditional 401(k)s, you must generally begin taking required minimum distributions (RMDs) after you turn 73.
-Due to the changes in the SECURE 2.0 Act, however, there is now no requirement to take RMDs from Roth 401(k)s.
-This change allows those assets to have the opportunity to grow tax-free, and if you pass down those Roth assets to your heirs, your heirs may not have to pay taxes on distributions either.2 (Your heirs, however, may be subject to RMDs for inherited Roth assets but the rules vary depending on their relationship to you and if you were of RMD age when the heirs received the assets.)
+For traditional 401(k)s, you must generally begin taking required minimum distributions (RMDs) by April 1 of the year after you reach 73 (if you were born between 1951 and 1959) or by April 1 of the year after you reach 75 (if you were born in 1960 or later).
+And then in both cases, you have to take RMDs again before the end of that same year and in all future years.
+However, in contrast, there is no requirement to take RMDs from Roth 401(k)s.
+This allows assets in a Roth to have the opportunity to grow tax free, and if you pass down those Roth assets to your heirs, your heirs may not have to pay taxes on distributions either.2 (Your heirs, however, may be subject to RMDs for inherited Roth assets but the rules vary depending on their relationship to you and if you were of RMD age when the heirs received the assets.)

 Which account is right for you?